 Do you love solo lunches?

-They’ve become one of my favorite quiet mid-day resets.
+They are one of my favorite quiet mid-day resets.

 Nothing dramatic.